YuukiPS/Chatbot/src/data/dataset.md

 Q: When I use command, I got output `api_cmd_blockadmin`.
 How can I fix this?
 A: You enter command that means the command has been turned off by Admin to avoid heavy resources on Server

-Q: Is Private Server 4.2 available?\
+Q: Is Private Server 4.2 or 4.3 available?\
-A: As of November 12, 2023, YuukiPS does not support for version 4.2, you need to download for version `4.0` or `3.2`.
+A: As of November 12, 2023, YuukiPS does not support for version 4.2 or 4.3, you need to download for version `4.0` or `3.2`.
 You can find in [ps.yuuki.me](https://ps.yuuki.me/game/genshin-impact)

 Q: I got error `Account is not registered`.
 A: If you first time playing Private Server.
 Make sure that you already registered on [ps.yuuki.me](https://ps.yuuki.me/account/register), enter `username`, `email`, and `password`.
 After that click `Register button`.
 Go back to the game, and login with `username` that you register before